 How is company car tax calculated?

-The amount you will have to pay in company car tax is dependent on the CO2 emissions and the P11d value.
-How much you have to pay will depend on your income and what tax bracket you are in.
+The amount you will pay is dependent on the CO2 emissions of the vehicle you have leased, or purchased, and the P11d value.
+It will also depend on your salary and the tax bracket.

 As a rule, if Company Car Tax is something you are thinking about then we recommend you remember that the lower the CO2 emissions and the P11d value, the lower the amount of Company Car Tax you are liable for.